Yesterday’s news that the United States and Cuba announced to normalise diplomatic relations made me look back on our recent trip to Havana.

 I like ambience and people watching, while Gordon goes for the quality of food — in Havana we experienced both.

-The website Cuba Absolutely offers wonderful restaurant reviews for those who prefer to plan ahead.
+The website Cuba Absolutely offers restaurant reviews for those who prefer to plan ahead.
 However, we didn’t seek out any place to eat in particular and selected as we came upon them.
-We enjoyed all of our meals outdoors; at busy cafés, in beautifully restored courtyards or on balconies with views of the city, all the while sipping cold local beers Bucaneros and Crystal.
+We enjoyed all of our meals outdoors; at busy cafés, in beautifully restored courtyards or on balconies with views of the city, all the while sipping chilled local beers Bucaneros and Crystal.

 At Gourmet Havana, which specialises in Cuban cuisine, Gordon ordered a lobster meal and was pleased with the two huge lobster tails placed in front of him.
 In the same building, the rooftop patio offers great grilled food which can be enjoyed overlooking the city.

 Our only regret was an overpriced meal at the themed restaurant El Guarjirito.
 This review on trip advisor: “Hard to describe this place, Cuban version of Hooters probably best does it.
 Food not very good, lighting poor, waitresses with hardly any clothes on and no social skills at all.” is an accurate description.